wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 [change text color in the editor]

 Now, let's add a theme.json file to the Twenty Twenty-One theme.

-To do this, we'll create a new file in the root of the theme folder, name it theme.json, and just give it the $schema and version keys and their respective values.
+To do this, we'll create a new file in the root of the theme folder called theme.json.

+Next add the `$schema` and `version` keys, and their respective values.

 ```php
 {